-addressed by calling the Safe Drinking Water Hotline 1-800-426-4791 or RIDOH office of Drinking Water Quality 401-222-6867 or 401-222-7762.
-The following contaminates were detected during the UCMR4 2020 sample period and may come from a variety of sources such as minerals, agriculture, urban storm water runoff, commercial processes, water treatment and residential uses:
+The USEPA mandated sampling methods performed under the National Primary Drinking Water regulatory requirements provide results that include detection of both regulated and additional monitoring data that includes unregulated contaminates, also known as the UCMR program.
+Regulatory requirements prohibit including nonregulated contaminates in the main table of regulated contaminates.
+Questions concerning these contaminates can be best addressed by calling the Safe Drinking Water Hotline 1-800-426-4791 or RIDOH office of Drinking Water Quality 401-222-6867 or 401-222-7762.
+The following contaminates were detected during the UCMR4 2021 sample period and may come from a variety of sources such as minerals, agriculture, urban storm water runoff, commercial processes, water treatment and residential uses:

-UNREGULATED SUBSTANCES PERIOD UNIT DETECTED RANGE MAJOR SOURCES Chloroform 2020 ppb 580.0 N/A By-product of drinking water chlorination Sodium 2020 ppm 49.0 N/A Runoff from road de-icing operations
+UNREGULATED SUBSTANCES PERIOD UNIT AVERAGE RANGE MAJOR SOURCES Sodium 2021 ppm 56.86 N/A Runoff from road de-icing operations Chloroform 2021 ppb 0.61 N/A Naturally present in the environment